Camillus "Demo Knife" Review

 Now It's Your Turn-

 Were you issued the Demo Knife when you were in the Service?
-Did you happen to be gifted a Demo Knife from a family member that served?
+Were you gifted a Demo Knife from a family member that served?
 What was their service story?
 Please leave a comment.

 Comments